lexis-project/orch-service-tosca-templates/examples/applications/hpcComputation/README.md

 * transferring the input dataset from DDI to the HEAppE job input directory on the HPC cluster
 * submitting the HEAppE job and monitoring its execution until it ends
 * transferring the HEAppE job results from the HPC cluster to DDI
+* replicating these results to other sites if specified
 * deleting the HEAppE job

 ## Input properties